Websoft9/docker-library/README.md

 2. Feature requests
    You can request new features in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).

-3. Contributing to the Library codebase
-   Please follow our [contribution guidelines](CONTRIBUTING.md) when making a contribution.
+3. Contributing to the docker-library repository Please follow our [contribution guidelines](CONTRIBUTING.md) when making a contribution.

 > We will certainly encounter difficult problems in our work, but it may be very simple for you.
 Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward.